aparmendariz/mcf_docs/docs/source/FAQ.rst

   Make sure you have the latest version of pip installed.
 If the problem persists, please open an issue on the GitHub repository.

-- **How do I know which sample/data points were eliminated after common support checks?
-How do I access this dataframe?
-How do I access the one that had common support, the final sample?**

-  [Your answer here]